Breamore Priory: Dissolution

 The last prior, Prior Finch, wrote at least twice to Thomas Cromwell proffering his service and that of his house, and desiring Cromwell's favour.
 But according to the Valor Ecclesiasticus of 1535 the annual value of the priory was £200 5s.
 1½d., together with two pounds of pepper.
 Less alms and other obligatory outgoings of £45 11s. the annual value was only £154 14s.
 1½d. and the pepper.
 This brought the house well below the limit for the first series of dissolutions, and it was surrendered on 10 July 1536.

 Post-Dissolution

-The site of the priory and all its possessions was granted in November 1536 to Henry, Marquis of Exeter, and his wife Gertrude.
+The site of the priory and all its possessions was granted in November 1536 to Henry Courtenay, 1st Marquess of Exeter, and his wife Gertrude.
 Several of the manors of Breamore and Southwick Priory were included in the dower lands of Anne of Cleves in January 1540.

 A large manor house, Breamore House, was built on the site in 1583.